blefnk/relivator-nextjs-template/README.md

 ### Original Next.js 13

 The content of this section is not yet ready.
 Check back in a few days.
+Possible will be moved to [the project wiki](/blefnk/relivator/wiki).

 ### Original T3 Stack

 The content of this section is not yet ready.
 Check back in a few days.
+Possible will be moved to [the project wiki](/blefnk/relivator/wiki).

 ### Shadcn Taxonomy

 The content of this section is not yet ready.
 Check back in a few days.
+Possible will be moved to [the project wiki](/blefnk/relivator/wiki).

-## 📫 Contributing to Bleverse Relivator
+## 🙌 Contributing & Credits

 Contributions are welcome!
+We thank everyone for their contributions to this repository.
+Your contributions will be acknowledged.
 Please open an issue if you have any questions or suggestions.
-Your contributions will be acknowledged.
 See the [contributing guide](./CONTRIBUTING.md) for more information.

+Please visit [this special wiki page](/blefnk/relivator/wiki/Credits-&-Collaborators) to see the full list of credits and contributors.

 **To contribute to Bleverse Relivator, follow these steps:**